-At this step of the wizard. specify the following:
+At this step of the wizard, do the following:

-- A production SQL server name and/or SQL server instance to which you want to restore your database.
+- In the Server name field, specify the name of the Microsoft SQL Server machine or SQL Server instance to which you want to restore your database.

 Use the server_name\instance format.
-You can select a server or instance from the drop-down list or use the Browse button on the left, as described in Browsing for Servers.
+You can select a server or instance from the drop-down list or use the Browse button, as described in Browsing for Servers.

-Make sure the account you are using has been granted the sysadmin role on a target SQL server.
+Make sure the account you are using has been granted the sysadmin role on the target SQL Server machine.

-Make sure that the administrative share (i.e., \\myserver\C$) on a target machine is available.
+Make sure that the administrative share (for example, \\myserver\C$) on the target machine is available.
 Read and Write are minimum required permissions, Full Control is recommended.

-To browse for a server, do the following:
+To browse for a server, do either of the following:

-- On the Local Servers tab, select a local SQL server that is located on a machine with Veeam Explorer.
+- On the Local Servers tab, select a local SQL Server that is located on the machine with Veeam Explorer for Microsoft SQL Server.

-- On the Network Server tab, select a SQL server over the network.
+- On the Network Servers tab, select a SQL Server VM over the network.